Clifford254KE/SQL-Codes/README.md

 ![SQL1](https://github.com/Clifford254KE/SQL-Codes/assets/140185917/b9a28bdf-4585-4b0a-921d-2b095e15fe97)

 The output looks shaggy in the birth_date and hire_date columns.
-I only need years- this is achieved using extract query The code written below answers the question above.
+I only need years- this is achieved by using extract query The code written below answers the question above.
 ```sql
 SELECT first_name,